rikedyp/documentation/programming-reference-guide/docs/introduction/arrays/array-notation.md

 ## Namespaces

-Array notation allows you to write a namespace literal as zero or more name-value pairs, embraced by parentheses.
+Array notation allows you to write a namespace literal as zero or more name-value pairs, spanned by parentheses.

 ```apl
       ()                       ⍝ empty namespace